 I love exploring my birthplace in my writings; the beautiful, brutal and mysterious Kentucky land and its people.
 I have traveled to mostly every corner and nook of Kentucky and am always searching for another cranny to discover.

 More than anything, I write human stories set in a unique landscape.
 Knowing one small piece of this world, the earth, the sky, the plants, the people and the very air of it, helps us know every place — ourselves.
 And isn’t that what Eudora Welty meant when she wrote, “One place understood helps us understand all places better."

-In February, 2017, I finished the first draft of my 4th novel The Borrowing Branch, and have spent countless hours researching and exploring the Pack Horse Library Project of 1935.
-It is a facinating tale of tribute about the fearsome librarians who traveled on horseback and mule to provide books to the poor and isolated communities in Kentucky.”
+I am currently working on my next novel The Book Woman of Troublesome Creek, and have spent countless hours researching and exploring the Pack Horse Library Project of 1935.
+It is a fascinating tale of tribute about the fearsome librarians who traveled on horseback and mule to provide books to the poor and isolated communities in Kentucky.”